Get Heat Pump Quotes

 With its 6kw to 16kw output, the Nibe F2040 series is another great air source heat pump to consider.

-This Swedish manufacturer is another leading brand in the air source heat pump industry that’s gained a sizable following among UK homeowners.
-Their F2040 series has been given the highest possible energy efficiency rating — A+++.
+This Swedish manufacturer is another leading brand in the air source heat pump industry.
+They’ve gained a sizable following among UK homeowners.
+Their F2040 series has been given the highest possible energy efficiency rating of A+++.

-Also, the brand offers a robust mobile application that helps homeowners manage and maintain their heat pumps — providing quick access to useful information like status updates and overviews.
+This brand offers a robust mobile application that helps homeowners manage and maintain their heat pumps, providing quick access to useful information like status updates and overviews.

-Still, it’s worth pointing out that this series only has low-temperature heat pumps, and they’re all monoblocs — there are no split units, so you’ll need a hot water tank as well.
+It’s important to note that these low-temperature heat pumps are all monoblocs — there are no split units, so you’ll need a hot water tank as well.

 Samsung Eco Heating System

-As a global titan of home appliances, Samsung needs no particular introduction — they manufacture everything from high-quality mobile phones and TVs to, yes, air source heat pumps.
+As a global titan of home appliances, Samsung is a household name.
+This company manufactures everything from high-quality mobile phones and TVs to air source heat pumps.

-Their Eco Heating System is ideal for mid-sized and smaller properties, and it’s got a lightweight, compact design that won’t detract from the interior or exterior decor of your home.
+Their Eco Heating System is ideal for mid-sized and smaller properties, with a lightweight, compact design that won’t detract from the interior or exterior decor of your home.

-There are units with outputs ranging from 4kw to 16kw, and all with A+++ ErP efficiency ratings.
-Also, there are special TDM plus units that are an exclusive Samsung patent — outdoor units that provide both hot running water and hot air inside your property, for which you’d need two individual outdoor units with other manufacturers.
+You’ll find units with outputs ranging from 4kw to 16kw, all with A+++ ErP efficiency ratings.
+Specialized TDM plus units boast an exclusive Samsung patent.
+These outdoor units bring both hot running water and hot air inside your property (with many other manufacturers, you would need two separate outdoor units to achieve this).

 Vaillant aroTHERM